uselessvevo/confstar/README.md

 ## Why?

-Confstar is a loader with ✨magic-annotations✨ support. <br> Also, Confstar is a part of [piekit](https://github.com/uselessvevo/pie-audio) project.
+Confstar is a settings loader (similar to django settings) with ✨magic-annotations✨. <br> Also, Confstar is a part of [piekit](https://github.com/uselessvevo/pie-audio) project.
 I just wanted to make a dedicated repository for this piece of software.

 <br>